 7.2.
-Head of School:
+Headteacher:

-The Head of School will ensure the policy is followed consistently on a day-to-day basis by students and staff and where appropriate take necessary action when the policy is breached.
+The Headteacher will ensure the policy is followed consistently on a day-to-day basis by students and staff and where appropriate take necessary action when the policy is breached.
 They should establish a positive relationship with parents/carers and the local community.

 7.3.
-Assistant Head - Behaviour and Behaviour Team:
+Behaviour Support:

-The Assistant Head of School, Behaviour Team/Individual Year Group Pastoral Leads will work with the staff and students to ensure that behaviour is managed throughout the school day.
-They will also ensure that any interruptions to lessons or break times are managed effectively and efficiently to minimise disruption to learning and aid an environment conducive to learning and emotional wellbeing for our students and staff.
+The Senior Leadership Team and The Behaviour/Pastoral Team will work with the staff and students to ensure that behaviour is managed throughout the school day.
+They will also ensure that any interruptions to lessons or break times are managed effectively and efficiently to minimise disruption to learning, whilst aiding an environment conducive to learning and emotional wellbeing for students and staff.